-If you are convicted of a crime that resulted in the victim suffering damages, you could be faced with a personal injury lawsuit.
+If you are facing a criminal conviction that resulted in the victim suffering damages, we suggest contacting a criminal defense attorney San Francisco, California residents trust from The Morales Law Firm as soon as possible.
+You may have to deal with both a personal injury lawsuit and criminal trial.
 This can feel like an added consequence when you are already facing the repercussions of a criminal conviction.
-It’s important to obtain legal counsel to help you navigate between these two legal entanglements because there is a significant difference between criminal and civil court.
+It’s important to obtain legal counsel from a qualified attorney to help you navigate between these two legal entanglements because there is a significant difference between criminal and civil court.

 Following a criminal charge, the victim may choose to file a personal injury lawsuit against you.
 It’s important to understand that there is a significant difference between these two types of cases because they take place in two very different ways.